turingschool/front-end-curriculum/lessons/module-1/html-1.md

 <p data-height="471" data-theme-id="26495" data-slug-hash="XKmwqR" data-default-tab="html,result" data-user="turing" data-embed-version="2" data-pen-title="A Page with an Image" data-editable="true" class="codepen">See the Pen <a href="http://codepen.io/team/turing/pen/XKmwqR/">A Page with an Image</a> by Turing School of Software and Design (<a href="http://codepen.io/turing">@turing</a>) on <a href="http://codepen.io">CodePen</a>.</p>
 <script async src="https://production-assets.codepen.io/assets/embed/ei.js"></script>

-### FPO
+### For Placement Only (FPO)
 Let's take a moment to digress and discuss important things.
 Like "For Placement Only" (FPO) options in design.
-Often, you will find yourself forced to build interfaces before you have the requisite content.
-In such cases, you must avail yourself of FPO content.
+Often, you will find yourself forced to build interfaces before you have content.
+In such cases, you can use FPO content.
 There are many options for FPO copy, images, and video on the interwebs.
 Here are some to get you started:

 * [Meet the Ipsums](http://meettheipsums.com/)
 * [FPOImg](http://fpoimg.com/)